giocomai/tadadit/readme.md

 This repository hosts the `tadadit.xyz` website.

-Selected datasets are available for downloaded from the releases section.
+Selected datasets are available for downloade from the releases section.